Chart Color Schemes

 Residential development activity is slightly higher than average within Kuranda when compared nationally

-This demand outpaces supply, putting upward pressure on prices and increasing competition among buyers.
-The average construction cost value of new homes is $592,000.
-In FY26, $494,000 worth of commercial approvals have been registered, indicating a predominantly residential focus.
-Compared to the Rest of Queensland, Kuranda has roughly half the construction activity per person and ranks in the 50th percentile nationally.
+This has led to demand significantly outpacing supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
+The average construction cost value of new homes is $325,000, aligning with regional trends.
+In this financial year, $494,000 in commercial approvals have been registered, indicating a predominant focus on residential development.
+Compared to the rest of Queensland, Kuranda exhibits roughly half the construction activity per person and ranks among the 50th percentile nationally, reflecting market maturity and suggesting possible development constraints.

-This suggests market maturity and possible development constraints.
-New developments consist of 91% standalone homes and 9% attached dwellings, maintaining Kuranda's low-density character with a focus on family homes.
-There are approximately 332 people per dwelling approval, indicating a low-density market.
-Looking ahead, Kuranda is projected to grow by 866 residents by 2041.
+New developments consist of 91% standalone homes and 9% attached dwellings, preserving the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+The location has approximately 332 people per dwelling approval, indicating a low-density market.
+Looking ahead, Kuranda is projected to grow by 856 residents by 2041.
 At current development rates, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development